wbruntra/sinatra_db_linux/README.md

 And you should now be able to access and edit the database.

 ### Final
-Test whether everything is working by running:
+If everything is working correctly you can run:
 ```sh
 sudo -u postgres rake db:create
 rake db:migrate